BtAbdul/androidide-scheme/README.md

 if you want to modify existing schemes or add new schemes please feel free contribute

 # Special Thanks
-xyz Thanks for Dracula Theme
+[Kaic Salomão](https://github.com/kaicsm) Thanks for Dracula Theme

 ## Contact

-Feel free contact me on Telegram mytelegram
+Feel free to contact me on Telegram at [DevAbdul](t.me/devabdul) for any questions or suggestions.